dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 * Use JPEG format, which renders a better quality and lossless compression.
 JPEG format has a white background and is accessible in light and dark mode.
 * Add *title=""* for all images to write a concise title of the image.
 For accessibility, it's important to use succinct text that is clear and complete.

-For more information about images formatting, see the following section.
+For more information about image-formatting, review the [Lightbox guidance](/contributing/lightbox), and the following examples:

   :x: screenshot-august0822.jpg